-And because most old fashioned wood stoves of Grandma's day didn't have temperature gauges, only a few of the baking recipes provide accurate oven temperatures and cooking times.
+And because most old fashioned wood stoves of Grandma's day didn't have temperature gauges, some of the baking recipes didn't provide accurate oven temperatures and cooking times.

-So, I've gathered a collection of helpful hints to address the shortcomings of the old recipes along with some practical cooking methods to make your kitchen and baking chores easier.
+So, I've gathered a collection of helpful hints to address the shortcomings of the old fashioned recipes along with some practical cooking methods to make your kitchen and baking chores easier.

 Whenever the old fashioned dessert recipes are written in paragraph form, you will need to estimate the servings needed and rewrite the ingredients as a list.

-"2 cups cake flour, 4 teaspoons baking powder, and 2 tablespoons butter" becomes...
+2 cups cake flour, 4 teaspoons baking powder, and 2 tablespoons butter becomes...

 2 cups cake flour